 NOTE: If you’re not familiar with the different options for how to structure your business, check out our business model comparison.

-For the following questions, choose a, b, or c for the answer that best fits your situation.
+To determine the best business structure for you, choose a, b, or c for the answer that best fits your situation.